corbin-c/jsmarc/README.md

 ## How to use it

-JsMarc can be used in several ways: a web interface, a command-line tool and a JavaScript module are provided.
+JsMarc can be used in several ways: a web interface, a command-line tool and ES modules are provided.

 ### Web application